The following article is an excerpt from "A Study of the Teachings of Jesus Christ"

 Jesus responded to them saying: “Do you not see all these things?
 Truly I say to you, not one stone here will be left upon another, which will not be torn down.”
 (Matthew 24:2).
 Jesus here prophesied about the destruction of the temple, which did in fact occur around 40 years later in 70 A.D when the Roman army destroyed Jerusalem and the temple buildings.

-Apparently, the disciples believed that an event as dramatic as the destruction of the temple must surely mean that Jesus’ coming and the end of all things would follow shortly thereafter.
+Apparently, the disciples believed that an event as dramatic as the destruction of the temple in Jerusalem must mean that Jesus’ coming, and the end of all things, would surely follow shortly thereafter.
 Jesus knew that His disciples were associating both events as occurring at around the same time, and He corrected their misconception in His answer to their questions, which began in verse 4 with the words, “See to it that no one misleads you.”

 In the narrative that follows, Jesus gives His answer to the disciples’ questions.
 However, His answer to what is essentially two questions is not clearly delineated but interwoven together in one narrative.